jundalisay/sp/content/en/research/sarkar/rarh/chapter-01b.md

 The Ráŕhii Brahmans of Bengal set sail for the coast of Konkan [Western India] where they set up the Gaoŕiiya Sárasvata Brahman society.

-Sahasrabahu [Si Inthrathit 13th century?], another prince of Singhapur, founded the Thailand dynasty and named the country Shyámdesh.
+Sahasrabahu [Si Inthrathit 13th century?], another prince of Sinhapura [West Bengal], founded the Thailand dynasty and named the country Shyámdesh.

 None of the above went as a conqueror.